Distributed Denial of Secrets: History

-Distributed Denial of Secrets was founded by Emma Best, an American national security reporter known for filing prolific freedom of information requests, and Thomas White, an administrator of the Silk Road 2.0.
+Distributed Denial of Secrets was founded by Emma Best, an American reporter, and Thomas White, an administrator of the Silk Road 2.0.
 At its public launch in December 2018, the site held more than a terabyte of data from many of the highest-profile leaks.
 The site originally considered making all of the data public, but after feedback made some of it available only to journalists and researchers.

 Best has served as a public face of the group, which lists its members.
 In February 2019, they told Columbia Journalism Review that fewer than 20 people worked on the project.
 According to Best, several early members of the project were driven to radical transparency work by their past background with the state, which they compared to Chelsea Manning and other whistleblowers.
 Best said, "Those associations all ended well prior to DDoSecrets coming together and were internally disclosed early on."
 In April 2021, the website listed 10 members and advisors.

 In December 2019, Distributed Denial of Secrets announced its collaboration with the Organized Crime and Corruption Reporting Project.
 In May 2020, DDoSecrets partnered with European Investigative Collaborations and the Henri-Nannen-Journalistenschule journalism school.

 In December 2020, the group announced its affiliation with Harvard University's Institute for Quantitative Social Science.

 In January 2024, DDoSecrets launched the Greenhouse Project to preserve censored information and create a "warming effect to reverse the chilling effects of censorship" as part of its broader mission to ensure the free transmission of data in the public interest by making itself a "publisher of last resort".

-In June 2024, DDoSecrets' revamped their website and in July, DDoSecrets launched two new projects, the Library of Leaks and Disclosure Without Borders.
-The Library of Leaks focuses on preserving existing data and coordinating with outside groups and Disclosure Without Borders focuses on new publications and source protections.
+In January 2026, DDoSecrets announced that their website address had changed to a .org top-level domain.
+The change happened because their original .com domain was not automatically renewed due to incorrect contact information with the domain registrar.
+DDoSecrets advised users to update any .com links to the new .org address, as the old domain was no longer under their control and is illegitimate.

 Responses

-DDoSecrets and the people behind the project have been described by Wired as a "transparency collective of data activists" and a successor to WikiLeaks, by the Congressional Research Service, Organized Crime and Corruption Reporting Project, Human Rights Watch and The Nation as a "transparency collective", by The Hill as a "leaktivist collective", by Columbia Journalism Review as a "journalist collective", by Brookings Institution as "a WikiLeaks-style journalist collective," by the New York Times as a "watchdog group", and Business Insider as a "freedom-of-information advocacy group", as an "alternative to WikiLeaks" by Columbia Journalism Review, Krebs On Security, ZDNet, and Forbes, and as "the most influential leaking organization on the internet" by VICE News."
+DDoSecrets and the people behind the project have been described by Wired as a "transparency collective of data activists" and a successor to WikiLeaks, by the Congressional Research Service, Organized Crime and Corruption Reporting Project, Human Rights Watch and The Nation as a "transparency collective", by The Hill as a "leaktivist collective", by Columbia Journalism Review as a "journalist collective", by Brookings Institution as "a WikiLeaks-style journalist collective," by the New York Times as a "watchdog group", and Business Insider as a "freedom-of-information advocacy group", as an "alternative to WikiLeaks" by Columbia Journalism Review, Krebs On Security, ZDNet, and Forbes, and as "the most influential leaking organization on the internet" by VICE News.